-Annual mammography with screening ultrasound may benefit women at increased risk of breast cancerApril 3rd, 2012 in Cancer /
+Annual mammography with screening ultrasound may benefit women at increased risk of breast cancerApril 3, 2012 in Medicine & Health / Cancer

 The addition of a screening ultrasound or magnetic resonance imaging (MRI) to annual mammography in women with an increased risk of breast cancer and dense breast tissue resulted in a higher rate of detection of incident breast cancers, according to a study in the April 4 issue of JAMA.

 "Annual ultrasound screening may detect small, node-negative breast cancers that are not seen on mammography.
 Magnetic resonance imaging may reveal additional breast cancers missed by both mammography and ultrasound screening," according to background information in the article.

 Wendie A. Berg, M.D., Ph.D., formerly of the American College of Radiology Imaging Network, Philadelphia, and colleagues conducted a study to determine the supplemental cancer detection yield of ultrasound and MRI in women at elevated risk for breast cancer.
 The study included 2,809 women (with increased cancer risk and dense breasts) at 21 sites who consented to 3 annual independent screens with mammography and ultrasound in randomized order.
 Median age at enrollment was 55 years.
 Nearly 54 percent of women had a personal history of breast cancer.
 After 3 rounds of both screenings, 612 of 703 women who chose to undergo an MRI had complete data.